ashwinhar/cpz-citibike/src/src_components/data_transform/models/intermediate/_intermediate_docs.md

 {% enddocs %}

 {% docs tbl_year_description %}
 Combines data from all relevant month tables.
 For example `yr_2020` contains data from all tables matching `mmm_2020`.
+Year tables also use the macro `remove_unwanted_station_ids`.
+Read the macro documentation for more info.
 {% enddocs %}